berkeley-stat159/project-alpha/README.md

 The Makefile contains recipes to perform all final analysis of the data and test all user-defined functions.

 - `make all`: Downloads and validates the data and then performs all final analysis.
-- `make clean`: Remove all extra files generated when compiling code.
+- `make clean`: Removes all extra files generated when compiling code.
 Does this recursively for all subdirectories.
 - `make test`: Tests the functions located in the `data` and `code` directories, to be used to validate and analyze the data, respectively.
 - `make verbose`: Performs the same actions as `make test`, but uses the verbose nosetests option.
 - `make coverage`: Generates a coverage report for the functions located in the `data` and `code` directories.